gaehlerm/SoftwareEngineering/README.md

 One thing I can highly recommend is looking at the code together.
 In theory, the referee is supposed to understand the code all by himself (at least that’s my understanding of an MR).
 However, discussing the code with the other author turns out to be a really good alternative.
 Especially for long or important MRs. Additionally, it keeps up the human touch.
 It is much harder to insult someone orally than written.
 This is a highly important feat.

-# 37. Working with existing projects WIP
+# 37. Working with existing projects

 Up to this point everything was great.
 We had no restrictions what so ever.
 I could tell you whatever I wanted.
 “One beer please!
 Just before I am forced to tell you how to wiggle around in an existing project.”
 Yes, working on existing projects can be hard.
 Sometimes the developers made some very obvious mistakes.
 But at the same time, it is really hard to keep everything in shape.
 In every software development there will be this point where you ask yourself “Gosh, how did I screw up this code so badly?”
 Even if you follow all the advice this book gives.
 It will happen to everyone.
 So, if you start with your first job and the code looks nothing like what I explained so far, don’t be disappointed.
 Don’t be too harsh with your boss.
 Yes, it is not really motivating to work with bad code.
 But there is still a lot you can learn.
 And unless some extremely fundamental flaws were made it is very well possible to make improvements.